Symptoms of a bite include pain and bleeding.

 - Carefully select pets.
 People with children should look for animals with easy-going temperaments.

 - Socialize and train your pet.

 - Supervise children's interactions with animals.
 Teach children to respect animals and not put their faces close to a pet.
 Do not allow teasing or tail pulling.

 - Do not wrestle with or promote aggression in your dog.

-- Do not bother an animal that is eating or sleeping.
+- Do not bother an animal that is eating, sleeping, or caring for pups.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.